phdata/pulse/visualization/arcadia/README.md

 ## Importing Dashboard

 In Arcadia Enterprise, you can import dashboards exported from another system.
-All you need the is appropriate JSON file that captures the definitions of these visual artifacts and all their dpendencies (such as datasets and custom styles).
+All you need is appropriate JSON file that captures the definitions of these visual artifacts and all their dpendencies (such as datasets and custom styles).

 1. Click **Data** in the top navigation menu
 2. Select the connection(`Apache Solr connection`), where to import the artifacts.\